+353-1-416-8900REST OF WORLD

 • India

-The epidemiology of fibrocystic breast condition differs widely across countries due to variations in risk factor prevalence, dietary habits, healthcare access, awareness of breast health, genetic predispositions to breast conditions, and exposure to environmental factors like endocrine-disrupting chemicals or pollutants.
-A study in southern India revealed an incidence rate of 76% for benign breast diseases.
+The epidemiology of fibrocystic breast condition varies significantly between countries due to differences in the prevalence of risk factors, dietary habits, healthcare access, breast health awareness, genetic predispositions to breast conditions, and exposure to environmental factors, such as endocrine-disrupting chemicals or pollutants, among others.
+In a study conducted in southern India, benign breast diseases were found to have an incidence rate of 76%.

 Scope of the Report